Azure/azure-devtestlab/RMTemplates/101-dtl-create-vm-username-pwd-customimage/README.md

 </a>

-This deployment template is generally used with sysprepped VHDs (which do not contain any built-in user accounts).
+This deployment template is generally used with sysprepped VHDs.

 This template creates a new virtual machine in a DevTestLab instance.
 - A new user account is created using the username/password combination specified.
 - This user account is added to the local administrators group.